sedol1339/files/abstracts.md

 Lobacheva, E., Kodryan, M., Chirkova, N., Malinin, A., & Vetrov, D. (2021).
 On the Periodic Behavior of Neural Network Training with Batch Normalization and Weight Decay. arXiv, 2106.15739.
 Retrieved from https://arxiv.org/abs/2106.15739v3

-    - We show that combined bath normalization and weight decay may lead to periodic behavior of optimization dynamics
+    - We show that combined batch normalization and weight decay may lead to periodic behavior of optimization dynamics
     - Periodic behavior can be regarded as a generalization of two previously opposing perspectives on training with batch normalization and weight decay, namely the equilibrium presumption and the instability presumption

 Meunier, L., Delattre, B., Araujo, A., & Allauzen, A. (2021).
 A Dynamical System Perspective for Lipschitz Neural Networks. arXiv, 2110.12690.
 Retrieved from https://arxiv.org/abs/2110.12690v2